digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/option-extension.rst

 :ref:`BarrierEuropeanCash <module-daml-finance-interface-instrument-option-barriereuropeancash-instrument-61159>`
 instrument models barrier options.
-They are similar to the :ref:`EuropeanCash <module-daml-finance-instrument-option-europeancash-instrument-22074>` instrument described above, but also contain a barrier that is used to activate (or knock out) the option.
+They are similar to the :ref:`EuropeanCash <module-daml-finance-instrument-option-europeancash-instrument-22074>` instrument described above, but also contain a barrier that is used to activate (or, alternatively, knock out) the option.
 The :ref:`BarrierTypeEnum <type-daml-finance-interface-instrument-option-types-barriertypeenum-80356>` describes which barrier types are supported.